sixeyed/docker-windows-workshop/part-3.md

 docker-compose -f .\docker-compose-1.3.yml up -d
 ```

-The output from compose will show the new containers for the message queue and the message handler; the app container gets uupdated and the database container stays the same:
+The output from compose will show the new containers for the message queue and the message handler; the app container gets updated and the database container stays the same:

 ```
 app_signup-db_1 is up-to-date